quinn-collins/snippetbox/README.md

 - Can use `debug.Stack()` to get a stack trace for current goroutine
 - Can use `http.StatusTexT()` to generate a human-friendly text representation of a given HTTP status code
 - Error logger's `Output()` function may need frame depth set to return correct stack trace of where the error originated
+- go.mod file contains exactr versions of packages used to help with reproducible builds
+- go.sum file contains cryptographic checksums representing content of required packages
+- dsn for database connection can include `parseTime=true` to convert SQL **TIME** and **DATE** to Go **time.Time**
+- A **sql.DB** connection pool is safe for concurrent access and can be used form handlers safely
+- Connection pool to database is intended to be long-lived.
+Don't call `sql.Open()` in a short-lived handler.
+- Import paths can be prefixed with a `_` to denote that we won't be using anything in the package.
+- Database connections are established lazily, as and when needed for the first time.
+- Can use db.Ping() method to create a connection and check for errors.
+- `errors.Is()` is best practice way to check for error equality
+  - Go 1.13 added ability to wrap errors which made regular equality operators unuseable
+- Errors from `DB.QueryRow()` are deferred until `Scan()` is called
+- It's critical to close a **resultset* with `defer rows.Close()` to let the database connection close
+- [jmoiron/sqlx](https://github.com/jmoiron/sqlx) Can be used to reduce verbosity of using the standard **database/sql** package
+- Go does not handle NULL values in database records well
+  - If we query a row that contains a **NULL** value and `rows.Scan()`, go won't be able to convert **NULL** into a string.
+  - This can be fixed with `sql.NullString` or simply avoiding **NULL** values altogether.
+- `Exec()`, `Query()`, `QueryRow()` can use any connection from `sql.DB` pool.
+They may not run on the same connection.
+  - You can wrap multiple statements in a transaction to guarantee the same connection is used.
+  - You must always call `Rollback()` or `Commit()` before a function returns otherwise the connection will stay open.
+- Can use `DB.Prepare()` to create a prepared statement for reuse to eliminate the cost of re-preparing statements on database connections.
+  - Prepared statements exist on database connections.
+  - Tradeoff of complexity vs. performance
+-

 ## Commands Covered
 `go run .`\
+`go test .`\
+`go build .`\
 `go run main.go`\
 `go run snippetbox.qcollins.net`\
 `go run ./cmd/web`\